Looking for a simple and sturdy loft ladder that you can build yourself? Here’s how we built a loft ladder out of scrap wood.

 We used our local building code when figuring out the supports required for our loft.
-The same thing applies to the ladder.
-The rungs and side rail need to be thick enough to support the required load.
+The same thing applied to the ladder.
+The rungs and side rail needed to be thick enough to support the required load.
 Luckily, most ladders are made for one person at a time, and the load isn’t that much.
 So just make sure your rungs aren’t more than 18 inches long, and you should be fine to use 2x4s or 2x3s.

 - Side Supports: Two 2″ x 4″ boards are needed for the side supports.
 They can be up to 10′ long.
 Beyond that point, you probably want to use a larger board to prevent warping.

 - Rungs: Two 2″ x 3″ x 8′ boards.
 You could also use 2″ x 4″ x 8, but we wanted a slightly smaller rung.